Jade (1995 film): Other response

 Friedkin admitted the film was "a critical and financial disaster", although it "contained some of my best work.
 I felt I had let down the actors, the studio, and most of all, Sherry (Sherry Lansing, his wife, an executive at Paramount).
 I went into a deep funk.
 Was it the Exorcist curse, as many have suggested, a poor choice of material, or simply that whatever talent I had was ephemeral?
 Maybe all of the above."

 Michael Biehn was not fond of the film: "Well, on Jade, I had no idea what I was doing.
 I don't think anybody had any idea what they were doing.
 It was a Joe Eszterhas script.
 To me, none of it ever really made any sense.
 I didn't realize until the read-through that I was the bad guy in it.
 It was like a jumbled mess.
 And the movie came out a mess, too.
 It had great people on it, though.
 It had William Friedkin directing, it had Chazz Palmenteri, who was nominated that year for an Academy Award, it had Linda Fiorentino, who had just come out with that famous movie she did The Last Seduction, and it had David Caruso, who's a brilliant actor when given the right material, and a very smart guy.
 So a great cast, great director... everything but a script."

+In the book Unlikeable Female Characters: The Women Pop Culture Wants You To Hate, author Anna Bogutskaya mentions Fiorentino's character as meeting criteria for multiple archetypes of negatively portrayed women in popular media.
+Bogutskaya opines that the characterization of Anna / Jade contributed to her perception as hard to work with, referencing her personality conflict with Tommy Lee Jones in Men In Black, and ultimately culminating in her gradual exit from acting.

 Director's cut

 An unrated "director's cut" version featuring additional scenes and more explicit sexual footage with an additional 12 minutes was later released to VHS, though it is now out of print; the theatrical cut was used for the subsequent DVD and Blu-ray editions.
-The planned unrated versions for DVD, LaserDisc, and Blu-ray were cancelled, due to poor sales of the unrated VHS version.
+The planned unrated versions for DVD, LaserDisc, and Blu-ray were cancelled due to poor sales of the unrated VHS release, and the director's cut remained widely unavailable until 2025, when Vinegar Syndrome announced a Blu-ray and 4K UHD release.

 In one alternate version of Jade, rather than having Gavin get away with murder, Corelli returns to the house, clearly planning to place him under arrest.

 Cable channels USA, Cinemax, and WGN air the director's cut, including some scenes originally cut to avoid a possible NC-17 rating and for length.